What is Jackbox?

 We make a variety of games designed to appeal to everyone in the room, Zoom call, or Twitch stream.
 Drawing games, writing games, trivia games, hidden identity games… no party-goer gets left behind.

 Every year since 2014, we’ve released a new collection of games, grouped together as a Jackbox Party Pack.
-In each pack, you’ll find 5 different games that can accomodate from 1-8 players.
+In each pack, you’ll find 5 different games that can accommodate from 1-8 players.
 If you have more people in your group, then (1) congrats on your effortless popularity and (2) many of our games allow audience play-along, meaning they can still jump in and be part of the fun!

 We also have some awesome standalone titles that exist outside of the Party Packs, like Drawful 2.